Krovikan-Vamp/Speckles/readme.md

 ### Speckles' Personality

-Using the Python `requests` library, it is easy to obtain data from free and open APIs.
-As of now, there are 4 versions of Speckles....
+Using the Python `requests` library, it is easy to obtain data from free JSON/REST APIs.
+There are 4 versions of Speckles...

 1. Speckles, the Meteorologist 📡
     - Provides real-time weather data from [OpenWeather API](https://api.openweathermap.org/data/2.5/)